techyporcupine/nixos-config/docs/nitrogen-smart-model-handoff.md

 an unlucky cut point could force many more cross-device round-trips per forward pass than the split that happened to be chosen at ctx=56576.

+User believes the above hypothesis is ridiculous; please review.
+Clearly, when we set c = 131072, we began using system RAM instead of VRAM, plain and simple.
+Does this seem likely as an explanation?

 **What we do NOT have**: a verbosity=5 capture of the actual tensor-split chosen at ctx=131072 (default verbosity doesn't log per-layer offload placement), nor a directly measured tok/s baseline at ctx=56576 from before this specific change (the "~25 tok/s"